niroshansb/GSoC2016/geotools/Readme.md

 Here the process is explaining the installation by using "pom.xml" file

-(You should have already build  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the zoo-api/java directory)
+(You should have already built  ZOO class of the Java ZOO-API, otherwise you can run "make" command and build it in the zoo-api/java directory)

 You should create the ZOO.jar file in the  path ~/zoo-api/java/  by using the following command
 ```